 The same process that applies silver in the silvering process can be reprogrammed to apply matte colour.
 This produces an annealed, cuttable workable stock sheet of colour-backed glass for use where block colour with subtle surface reflection is desired.
 Again, wardrobe doors are a common example..

 Equivalently, the same vinyl backing process is also available to prepare a product which stays in place if broken.

 Magnetron sputter coating – or “soft coating” – involves layers of metals and metallic compounds coated onto the surface of the glass at roughly room temperature.
-Different coatings impart many useful properties to the glass – thermal benefits, higher reflectivity, lower reflectivity, etc. But in many cases these coatings can be prone to oxidation and physical damage if exposed, so tend to be used only in double-glazing or laminated formats.
+Different coatings impart many useful properties to the glass – thermal benefits, higher reflectivity, lower reflectivity, etc. But in many cases these coatings can be prone to oxidation and physical damage if exposed, so tend to be used only in double-glazing.

 So that’s how you make stock laminates, what about everything else?

 The stock glass is a great start, but if you’re wondering about how we make the kind of glass that is perfectly suited to specific spots in the home or office, that takes a little more work.

 You should take a look at our custom processing page!